fuadmuhe12/Job-Post/README.md

 # Job Listing site
-This is a job listing site where you see the list of jobs.
-You can also see the details of the job by clicking on the job.
+This is a simple job listing site where you see the list of jobs.
+You can also see the details of the job by clicking on the job and also you can bookmark the job and see the bookmarked jobs.

 ## Installation
 1. Clone the repository